-Family Tree is a new program—released in October 2011.
+Family Tree is a new program—released in October 2012.
 As a result, it’s still a work in progress.
-Problems are being fixed and things are being added everyday.
+Problems are being fixed and things are being added every day.
 If you stumble upon a problem as you’re using Family Tree, feel free to submit feedback using the green “Feedback” button on the side of each page.
 Also remember to be patient.
 Sometimes you may not understand how to get the program to do what you want it to.
 Or maybe it doesn’t yet have the capability.
 Stay calm, ask questions, and keep working.
 The Lord is hastening His work; just think: we get to be a part of it.

 Zipping Multiple Documents into a Single Folder to Upload onto Learning Suite